Social and Health Psychology Overview

 Stony Brook is located on the North Shore of Long Island in a region of beaches and small historic villages.
 It is 60 miles east of New York City, conveniently connected by the Long Island Railroad (which stops at the edge of campus).
 Nearby research facilities at Cold Spring Harbor and Brookhaven National Laboratories provide additional advantages for the scientific community.

 Stony Brook University , flagship campus of the SUNY system, is a world-class, student-centered research university.
 Stony Brook is ranked in the top 1 percent of the world's higher education institutions by the Times Higher Education World University Rankings.
 The University has more than 20,000 students, including nearly 8,000 graduate students.

-The application deadline is December 15.
-The GRE General Test is required; the Subject Test in Psychology is optional.
-For more information, prospective students can visit https://www.stonybrook.edu/commcms/psychology/.
+The application deadline is December 1.
+For more information, prospective students can visit. https://www.stonybrook.edu/commcms/psychology/graduate/application_instructions or https://www.stonybrook.edu/commcms/psychology/graduate/admission_requirements.
 Online applications are required.
-They may be submitted online to the Graduate School at https://grad.stonybrook.edu/admissions/.
-The Department of Psychology requires an additional application page, available on the Web site.
+They should be submitted to the Graduate School at https://grad.stonybrook.edu/admissions/ .